UK outlines ‘simple’ process for EU citizens after Brexit

-LONDON (AP) — Britain has given details of how it plans to process as many as 3.5 million residence applications from European Union citizens after Brexit.
+LONDON (AP) — Britain has outlined how it plans to handle as many as 3.5 million residence applications from European Union citizens after Brexit, admitting Thursday that the scale of the process poses a challenge.

 When Britain leaves the bloc next year, it will end the free-movement policy that lets EU citizens live in any member state.
-But it says EU citizens already in Britain can stay and have their families join them.
+But the government says EU citizens already in Britain can stay and have their families join them.

-The government disclosed some details of how the new residence plans will work Thursday.
-Applicants will have to show proof of identity and residence, disclose any criminal convictions and pay a fee of 65 pounds ($86) for adults.
+There are about 3.8 million EU nationals living in Britain, and almost 1 million U.K. citizens who reside elsewhere in the 28-nation bloc.

-Immigration minister Caroline Nokes conceded the scale of the operation was a challenge, but said it should be fully functioning by March 30, 2019, the day after the U.K.’s exit day.
+Many EU citizens in Britain complain that, two years after the U.K. voted to leave the EU, they still don’t know what their rights will be or how the process will work.

 Most Read Business Stories